Top of the World (Khwezi song)

-"Top of the World" is a song performed by Electronic Music producer Khwezi and singer Johnny Apple.
+"Top of the World" is a song by South African electronic music producer Khwezi and singer Johnny Apple.
 It was released on 17 April 2015 as a digital download in South Africa.
 Khwezi received his first award nomination as a solo artist when Top of the World was nominated for Song of the Year and Best Male at the OFM awards.